Messaging apps (Source: Mark/SendBird Blog, goo.gl/qLtJVt)

 The educational advantages of synchronous communication include the following:

-- collaborative conversation: allowing students to work collaboratively outside class on group projects
+- out-of-hours collaborative groupwork conversation: allowing students to work collaboratively outside class on group projects

-- organisational conversation: allowing students to pose questions to teachers and peers, and teachers to send notifications or reminders to students
+- out-of-hours organisational conversation: allowing students to pose questions to teachers and peers outside of class, and teachers to send notifications or reminders to students

 - multimodal interaction: exchanging text, images, videos and animations, and engaging in text-based, audio or video discussions (which is useful for language learners, who can draw on visual support for their interactions)